 We turned that gorgeous bride into this abstract art after using a combination of filters in Photoshop.

-> Twirling is on fire, especially if you’re a member of the Photoshop and Lightroom group on Facebook.
-Hundreds upon hundreds of images have been shared on social media this week featuring the techniques that create a Twirl.
+The swirl effect in Photoshop is on fire, especially if you’re a member of the Photoshop and Lightroom group on Facebook.
+Hundreds upon hundreds of images have been shared on social media this week featuring the techniques that create a swirl.
 Some will say that this technology has always been there and that it’s not new.
 While this may be true, the trend worthiness of it certainly is, as most had never heard of it or knew how to create one.
 They are addictive and super easy to do.
 The possibilities are limitless.

-> I created a video tutorial that shows step-by-step how I’ve created some of my own Twirls after just a couple of days of practicing them.
+I created a video tutorial that shows step-by-step how I’ve created some of my own swirl effect Photoshop after just a couple of days of practicing them.
 To play along with me while you’re watching the video, go ahead and open any photograph you’ve ever taken into Photoshop.

-> Step by Step Instructions on How To Twirl in Photoshop
+Step by Step Instructions on How To Swirl in Photoshop

-> 1.)
+1.)
 Open any image in Photoshop

 2.)
 With your background layer selected, go to Filter – Pixelate – Mezzotint.
 Make sure your mode is set to “Medium Lines.”
 Press OK.